tbonfort/be-big-data/README.md

 switch back again to the notebook, to the `dispatcher` section

-adapt the code to stop sending http requests to localhost, but instead point them to the $RUNURL/median endpoint on cloud run.
-Post a single tile to that endpoint and check the cloud run logs that the tile has been processed without errors.

 adapt the code once again to stop sending http requests and instead push its payloads to pubsub.
 Post a single tile payload to the pubsub queue, and check again the cloud run logs that the tile has been processed without errors.